 Add Timer Button to GitHub Issues

-Complete these two simple steps to enable time tracking in GitHub.
+Complete these three simple steps to enable time tracking in GitHub.

 It takes no more than 3 minutes to set up.

 - Timer button is integrated into each GitHub issue

 - It takes a single click to start the timer

 - No need to stop before switching to another issue

 - Each time entry contains a backlink to a GitHub issue

 - GitHub repositories are mapped to TMetric projects